 Lum Head Primary School is a 1.5FE primary school located in the Kingsway planning area.
 The school has an OFSTED rating of Good and is rated Green for place planning.
-The school was built in 1970 and is rated Green for condition.

-The school has been expanded from a 1 FE school with the addition of mobile classrooms.
-Lum head holds the majority of vacant places for the planning area and as a consequence, the school receive a disproportionate number of in year transfer requests, often from children with complexities and vulnerabilities that need supporting.
-The school lacks the withdrawal and intervention space needed to support its cohort of SEND and vulnerable pupils.
+The school was built in 1970 and is rated Green for condition. the school has been identified as having a relatively high proportion of SEN and pupils requiring additional support.
+The school has been expanded from a 1 FE school with the addition of mobile classrooms and is short of space for necessary interventions.
+The Education team have prepared a business case for investing in this school from the point of view of sufficiency.
+The project is to reconfigure the school and provide some additional space for the SEN cohort of pupils.